Submit Your Fall 2017 FAFSA Today!

 The BCC Financial Aid office has started processing FAFSAs for Fall 2017.

 One big change with the 2017-2018 FAFSA is to use your 2015 income information.
 This means you don’t have to wait to complete your taxes before submitting your FAFSA!
+Click here to get started on your FAFSA!

-We have financial aid workshops available if you need help.
+BCC also offers financial aid workshops available if you need help.
 If you have any other questions regarding financial aid, you can email the BCC Financial Aid Office here, or give them a call at 508.678.2811, ext.
 2515.

 IMPORTANT: Comment Code 399